 Particularly in complex and high-net-worth divorces, divorcing spouses will often benefit from seeking outside professional help during the process.
 This could mean hiring a mediator to help resolve certain issues, or hiring accountants and social workers who can provide advice on creative solutions that will enhance the benefits afforded to both spouses.
 In a collaborative divorce, the aim is not for either spouse to “win,” but rather to achieve a fair and transparent result that respects both spouses’ legal rights and adequately addresses their respective wants and needs.

 As we mentioned earlier, collaborative law is not for everyone.
 It takes a willingness on both sides to commit to the process, and both spouses must be capable of seeing the process through to its conclusion.
-When preparing for a divorce, it is important to consider each of the options that is available, and to choose the approach that is most likely to result in an efficient and cost-effective resolution.
+When preparing for a divorce, it is important to consider each of the options that are available and to choose the approach that is most likely to result in an efficient and cost-effective resolution.

 The basic alternatives to a collaborative divorce in Indiana are: